yangt1013/GLPM/README.md

-# GLPM
-Fine-grained ship recognition for complex background based on global to local and progressive learning
+# Fine-grained ship recognition for complex background based on global to local and progressive learning

 if you  use this code, please cite the paper